stackrender/stackrender/README.md

 </h4>

-# Welcom to StackRender 🚀
+# Welcom to StackRender ⚡
 StackRender was born from the need to automate backend development, covering everything from the database to the final API endpoint.
 Our first step toward this long-term vision is to provide a **next-generation, free, open-source database schema diagram generator**.

 StackRender helps you go from **specifications** to a **fully functional, production-ready database** that can be exported in your preferred SQL dialect: **MySQL, PostgreSQL, MariaDB, or SQLite**.

- ## Features
+### Main features

 -  **Interactive Diagram UI** – Visually design and manage your database schemas with an intuitive drag-and-drop interface.
-- **AI-Powered Database Assistant** – (Cloud version) Generate database diagrams from specifications and perform additional operations such as schema enrichment, soft-delete implementation, and automatic documentation generation.
 -  **In-Depth Tables & Columns Control** – Fully customize tables, columns, types, and constraints.
 -  **Indices Suggestions** – Receive recommendations to optimize database performance.
 -  **Import / Export SQL DDL** – Easily import existing schemas or export your design as SQL scripts.
 -  **Foreign Key Cycle Detection** – Identify and resolve circular dependencies in relationships.
+-  **AI-Powered Database Assistant** – (Cloud version) Generate database diagrams from specifications and perform additional operations such as schema enrichment, soft-delete implementation, and automatic documentation generation.

+### Status

+StackRender is currently in **Public Beta**.
+Star and watch this repository to get notified of updates.

+### Supported Databases

+- ✅ PostgreSQL
+- ✅ MySQL
+- ✅ MariaDB
+- ✅ SQLite

+And more coming very soon!
+## Get Started

+Use the [cloud version](https://www.stackrender.io) or deploy locally to start designing your database schemas in minutes.

 The next era of database engineering starts now.